jwendell/gnome-shell-extension-timezone/README.md

 # Versions supported

-It has been tested against GNOME Shell 3.18.
+It has been tested against GNOME Shell 3.18 and 3.20.

 # Install
 ### Easy way